Saydur9824/watch-shop/README.md

-# FOODSENSE project with Create MERN
+# Watch project Create with MERN

 This project  live website link IS [https://foodsense-c9a65.web.app/](https://foodsense-c9a65.web.app/).